-I traveled to Rome to seek out the best recipe for Cacio e Pepe and I’ve brought it back to share with the masses.
-This recipe is authentic as it comes and is the perfect version of Cacio e Pepe to make at home.
+We traveled to Rome to seek out the best recipe for Cacio e Pepe and have now brought it back to share with the masses.
+This recipe is as authentic as it comes, and is the perfect version of cacio e pepe to make at home.
 Don’t let its simplicity fool you, this pasta is absolutely delicious!

-Because this is a classic Roman dish, you should use a hard cheese from the Roma region of Italy when making this dish for the most authentic flavor.
+This is a classic Roman dish, so you should use a hard cheese from the Roma region of Italy for the most authentic flavor.
 Pecorino Romano is the traditional choice.
-If you do not have pecorino Romano available to you, grated Parmesan is an acceptable substitute, though not an authentic choice as it comes from the Parma region of Italy.
+If you do not have Pecorino Romano available to you, grated Parmesan is an acceptable substitute, though not an authentic choice as it comes from the Parma region of Italy.

 The traditional choice of pasta for Cacio e Pepe is tonnarelli pasta, a thick round long pasta similar to a thick spaghetti or bucatini.
 Since these are both similar in shape, they both make acceptable substitutes where tonnarelli is not available.

 Store any leftovers in an airtight container in the fridge for up to 5 days.
 Reheat on the stove over medium low heat until warmed through with a scant amount of water to keep it from sticking together.